thalaivar-subu/auction-bidder-system/README.md

 All the communication between the parties is expected to be in the form of HTTP requests.

-Write a program in any programming language that can simulate the above behaviour, dockerize the application and include a docker compose file.
-Bidder should be manageable with docker compose file.
-Once the auctioneer is online it should keep track of registered bidders.
-When any bidder comes online, it should register itself to the auctioneer and wait for bid requests.
+This Application simulates the above behaviour and  dockerized the application which includes a docker compose file.
+Bidder is manageable with docker compose file.
+Once the auctioneer is online it will keep track of registered bidders.
+When any bidder comes online, it will register itself to the auctioneer and wait for bid requests.